fly-apps/dockerfile-laravel/README.md

 docker run -p <port-in-your-machine>:8080 <image-name>
 ```

-And access your Laravel app in the browser by visiting the local instance of it: `127.0.0.1:<port-in-your-machine>`
+And access a containerized instance of your Laravel app in the browser by visiting `127.0.0.1:<port-in-your-machine>`!

 ## Local Development